AlexandreDecan/sismic/docs/contract.rst

  - For transitions:
     - the preconditions are checked before the process of the transition (and before executing transition action).
     - the postconditions are checked after the process of the transition (and after executing transition action).
- - For statecharts:
-    - the invariants are checked at the end of each macro step.
+    - invariants cannot be defined

 Defining contracts in YAML